rbretecher/go-postman-collection/README.md

 Go module to work with Postman Collections.

 This module aims to provide a simple way to work with Postman collections.
-Using this module, you can create collections, update them and export them into the Postman Collection format v2.1.0
+Using this module, you can create collections, update them and export them into the Postman Collection format v2 (compatible with Insomnia)

+Postman Collections are a group of saved requests you can organize into folders.
+For more information about Postman Collections, you can visit the [official documentation](https://www.getpostman.com/collection).

 ### Examples

-#### Read a Postman collection
+#### Read a Postman Collection

 ```go
 package main